 Then we have demagogues in politics - men who know better, but who always seek advancement by pandering to this class.
 I attribute the worst features of the ... agitation . . . to this class, the agitators and the communists, men who believe that nothing is right that is orderly and legal, and the criminal classes."
 Ulysses S. Grant Conversation with Li Hung-chang.
 Tientsin, June 12-14, 1879.(1) Recently the line from Princess Bride comes to mind when I read and hear commentators use the term "unprecedented" to describe much of what is going on in the world today: "You keep using this word.
 I don't think it means what you think it means."

 Grant spent tremendous political energy and capital in maintaining a Federal presence that was necessary to end the bloodshed.
 In South Carolina, to combat the Klan, Grant had to resort to mass arrests and suspension of Habeus Corpus.
-A move far more severe than the besiegers of Federal property in Portland Oregon have received, yet eliciting an almost mirror image response of outcry over "Federal Intervention" and heavy-handedness.
+A move far more severe than the besiegers of Federal property in Portland, Oregon, has received, yet eliciting an almost mirror-image response of outcry over "Federal Intervention" and heavy-handedness.

-Even though the Civil War had officially ended, the "street battles" which tried to overturn the results of Appomatox, the Emancipation Proclamation, the 14th, 15th, and 16th Amendments and any Federal led program to provide black Americans equality guaranteed by the law continued.
+Even though the Civil War had officially ended, the "street battles" which tried to overturn the results of Appomatox, the Emancipation Proclamation, the 14th and 15th Amendments, and any Federal led program to provide black Americans equality guaranteed by the law continued.